Back to Blog

 Competitor Spend Analysis

 Want to know how much a specific competitor is making from government?
-These requests reveal exact dollar amounts broken down by project, the kind of intelligence that would otherwise require expensive consultants or insider connections.
+These requests reveal exact dollar amounts broken down by project.

-What you'll get: Exact dollar amounts your competitor has received, broken down by department and project type.
+What you will get: Exact dollar amounts your competitor has received, broken down by department and project type.

 3